kshutkin/package-build/create-pkgbld/DESIGN.md

 @<scope>/pkgbld-plugin-<name>
 ```

-The package exports the PKG BLD runtime plugin API.
-Naming is the discovery
+The package exports the PKG BLD runtime plugin API and must declare `pkgbld` in
+`peerDependencies`.
+The peer range is both a compatibility constraint and the
+marker that the package follows the modern plugin contract.
+Naming identifies
-contract: an additional `create-pkgbld` configuration or `/extension` export
+a plugin candidate; an additional `create-pkgbld` configuration or
-is not required for the plugin to work.
+`/extension` export is not required for the plugin to work.

 ### Extension